Table Tennis Rules- Applicable for Coed Table Tennis

 In the third game of doubles, after 20 total points have been played, the first receiver will become the fifth server and the first server will become the fifth receiver, similar to the rotation in the second game of the match.
 The service rotation will proceed as it did in the second game with the fifth receiver (first server) delivering the sixth set of serves and the partner of the firth server (first receiver) receiving the sixth set, and so on until the end of the game, or the score 20-20.
 At 20-20, the player or pair whose turn it is to serve will deliver one serve.
 The other player or next rotation of the receiving pair will deliver the next serve.
 The two players or teams in proper rotation will alternate serves until one side has gained a two point advantage at which time that side wins the game.

-If, by mistake, a player serves or receives out of his turn, play shall be interrupted and shall continue with that player serving or receiving who, according to the sequence established at the beginning of the match, should be server or receiver respectively at the score that has been reached.
+If, by mistake, a player serves or receives out of their turn, play shall be interrupted and shall continue with that player serving or receiving who, according to the sequence established at the beginning of the match, should be server or receiver respectively at the score that has been reached.

 Both: The player or pair who served first in a game shall receive first in the immediately subsequent game, and so on, until the end of the match.